Skip to main content

 3 mentions Positive Neutral Negative

-Players find the grinding aspect of the game to be tedious, primarily due to a monotonous mini-game involving dispatching recovery vehicles, which feels like a repetitive icon-clicking task.
-Progression is hindered as new missions require significant grinding in control mode, detracting from the overall experience.
+Players find the grinding aspect of the game to be tedious and frustrating, particularly due to a monotonous mini-game involving dispatching recovery vehicles, which requires significant effort to unlock new missions.
+This repetitive icon-clicking mechanic detracts from the overall experience, making progression feel laborious.

 • “What could have been a novel car repair time-waster is handicapped by the inclusion of an incredibly tedious mini-game in which you dispatch recovery vehicles around a fictional county.”